Congress passes 5,593-page COVID relief and government funding bill; measure now heads to White House

 The House of Representatives vote was divided into two parts.
 Part One, which included the Defense; Commerce, Justice, Science; Homeland Security; and Financial Services sections of the omnibus, passed by a vote of 327 to 85.
 Part Two included eight spending bills — including the COVID relief bill — and passed by a margin of 359 to 53.

-The measures were then bundled together and sent to the Senate, where it passed by a vote of 91-7.
-The bill now heads to the White House for the president's signature.
+The measures were then bundled together and sent to the Senate, where the legislation passed by a vote of 92-6.
+The bill now goes to the White House for the president's signature to become law.

 After months of unsuccessful negotiations, congressional leaders reached a deal on the coronavirus measure Sunday, ending the monthslong stalemate between Republicans and Democrats that delayed aid to those hardest hit by the public health crisis that devastated the U.S. economy.